Skip to main content

 }

-In addition to the ledger section, the constructor also demonstrates basic interaction with the state contained in it, using <field> to refer to the items in the ledger's state.
+In addition to the ledger section, the constructor also demonstrates basic interaction with the state contained in it, using the field names to refer to the items in the ledger's state.
 Many ledger types also support operations as demonstrated in clear.

 The circuit definitions

-The example above already demonstrates use of a circuit to calculate the public_key of a user.
+The example above already demonstrates use of a circuit to calculate the publicKey of a user.
 A circuit in Compact is equivalent to a function in many programming languages, but it is restricted to fixed computational bounds at compile time.
-A smart contract's circuits are also its main entry points; they are what users can call directly in transactions.
+A smart contract's circuits can also be its main entry points; they are what users can call directly in transactions.
 Of the three entry points mentioned above, get is unrestricted and is simply implemented as follows:

 export circuit get(): Uint<64> {